Amog-OS/AmogOS/README.md

 - Wine + box86 preinstalled for x86 windows syscall translation.
 - piKiss and Pi-Apps preinstalled so you can install some games and also A M O N G U S.
 (Among Us will run at ~5 fps on multiplayer play.
 It runs rather poorly, but for a game never intended to run on a CPU the size of a thumb with 2 layers of syscall translation (x86 windows -> x86 linux -> arm linux), it's decent.
 A small resolution is needed for the game to run without poor framerates).
-- You can overclock your RPI with Commander Pi to get slightly more performace.
+- You can overclock your RPI with Commander Pi to get slightly more performance.

 ## Notes
 - (RPI version only) You can use [vdesktop](https://github.com/Botspot/vdesktop) to test out the OS in a container without any lag and flashing needed on an ARM host.